datalass1/fastai/README.md

 ```
 - Additionally a model with more layers, ResNet50, could be used to improve the model.

-### Lessonn 2: Deeper Dive into Computer Vision: Data cleaning and production; SGD from scratch
+### Lesson 2: Deeper Dive into Computer Vision: Data cleaning and production; SGD from scratch

 [Link to my note(s](https://github.com/datalass1/fastai/issues/21)